StevenTan2001/FastENType/README.md

 # FastENType
-It is a simpler and faster English inputting method based on rime.
+It is a simpler and faster English inputting method based on `Rime`.

 # How to type?
 Here are some instructions: